-States / entities were required to submit SY 2017-2018 data to EDFacts no later than November 7, 2018.
-OSEP reviewed the data for quality issues and provided feedback to States /entities.
-States / entities were given the opportunity to address the data quality issues by resubmitting the data or providing a data note prior to the data being published.
-Finalized data were extracted from the EDFacts system after 11:59pm ET on May 29, 2019.
-Please see Appendix A for the specific date each State / entity submitted these data.
+States/entities were required to submit SY 2018-2019 data to EDFacts no later than November 6, 2019.
+OSEP reviewed the data for quality issues and provided feedback to States/entities.
+States/entities were given the opportunity to address the data quality issues prior to the data being published.
+Finalized data were extracted from the EDFacts system after 11:59pm ET on May 27, 2020.
+Please see Appendix A for the specific date each State/entity submitted these data.